Every home remodeling project produces extraneous or waste material. Some projects' extra materials are worse than

 - If you are installing your hardwood flooring yourself and you put yourself in that skilled and patient class, reduce that 8%-12% wastage number to the lower end of the range.

 - If you are hiring flooring installers, go for higher wastage numbers.
 You never want hired flooring installers to stop work early due to lack of materials.

-- If you bought the flooring locally, you can comfortably hit the upper range of wastage--10% to 15%--because you can haul unopened boxes back to the store for a full refund.
+- If you bought the flooring locally, you could comfortably hit the upper range of wastage--10% to 15%--because you could haul unopened boxes back to the store for a full refund.

 - If you bought the flooring online, go for lower wastage numbers as returning entails extra shipping costs that you will have to cover.